abhibhaw/abhibhaw.github.io/hugo/content/posts/redash.md

 So we need the following main functions:

-1. `get_available_groups_for_user` to get all the groups the user isn't part of, which requires the following functions:
+1. `get_available_groups_for_user` to get all the groups the user isn't part of.
+As I couldn't find a readymade `api endpoint` for this we will require the following functions:
    - `get_all_groups` to get all the groups in the redash instance
    - `get_user_groups` to get all the groups the user is part of